 Is it any good?

+The movie boasts quite an astonishing performance by Joseph Gordon-Levitt.
 In his feature directorial debut, Spencer Susser creates a deadpan, lost, grungy world -- the perfect place for a creature like Hesher to have evolved.
 At one point, Hesher tells a story about a mouse that's introduced into a snake's cage and survives.
 It's clear that this metaphor applies to Hesher himself, but he's still a mysterious, magnetic, repellent, and alluring figure, stomping around, defiant, shirtless, and shoeless, with his long, greasy hair swaying from side to side and crude tattoos on display.
-It's quite an astonishing performance by Joseph Gordon-Levitt.

 In an ordinary movie, Hesher would eventually help the family through their grief, and they would help him become a better person, but this dark film doesn't go anyplace quite that obvious or comfortable.
 Yet the movie does have a point, and the T.J. character is so sweet and sad that he provides an emotional touchpoint for the viewer.